Toilet repair making noise

 Plumbing

-The answer to 'toilet repair making noise' is that a noisy toilet can be caused by a few common issues, such as a worn flapper valve, a loose fill valve, or a problem with the flush mechanism.
-These problems can lead to water running continuously or intermittently, causing a persistent or intermittent noise.
+The answer to 'toilet repair making noise' is that a noisy toilet can be caused by a few common issues, such as a worn or loose flushing mechanism, a problem with the fill valve, or a blockage in the toilet's plumbing.
+Symptoms may include loud gurgling, whistling, or a running sound even after the toilet has been flushed.

 Step-by-Step Guide